kwynncom/chrony-measurements/README.md

 And parts of my nanoseond web server: https://github.com/kwynncom/web-timeserver-nanosecond-precision
-    It's expecting chronyParsed.php from that project in a specific path relationship, in this project's main.php Needs read permission for the files in /var/log/chrony Needs sntp and wrap.php from https://github.com/kwynncom/sntp-client  in the PATH (see that project's README for installation notes)
+    It's expecting chronyParsed.php from that project in a specific path relationship, in this project's main.php Needs read permission for the files in /var/log/chrony Needs sntp from https://github.com/kwynncom/sntp-client  in the PATH (see that project's README for installation notes)

 IMPLEMENTATION NOTES